Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### Image processor

-The Image Processor is where I'm handling passing of images to be identified.
-This is not a public facing API but should have access to nsqlookupd, mysql and the gRPC endpoint of the face recognition service deployed later.
+The Image Processor is where I'm handling passing off images to be identified.
+It should have access to nsqlookupd, mysql and the gRPC endpoint of the face recognition service deployed later.
 This is actually a boring service.
 In fact, it's not a service at all.
 It doesn't expose anything and thus it's the first deployment only component.
 For brevity, here is the whole template:

 ~~~yaml
 ---